huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_agency.md

 * `project_role` - (Optional, List) Specifies an array of one or more roles and projects which are used to grant permissions to agency on project.
 The structure is documented below.

-* `domain_roles` - (optional, List) Specifies an array of one or more role names which stand for the permissionis to be granted to agency on domain.
+* `domain_roles` - (Optional, List) Specifies an array of one or more role names which stand for the permissions to be granted to agency on domain.

 The `project_role` block supports: